 Below are priority pieces of legislation relevant to the focus areas of the Washoe County Young Democrats.
 We encourage community members to take action on these bills and #Petition1NV by attending legislative hearings and communicating with their local elected representatives.
 Note, this is a small sampling of the many quality bills introduced by Democrats this session.

-One of the quickest ways you can support progressive legislation is through the Nevada Legislature’s “Share Your Opinion with Your Legislator” feature – click here to get started!
+One of the quickest ways you can support progressive legislation during session is through the Nevada Legislature’s “Share Your Opinion with Your Legislator” feature!

 Local Peace Officer Accountability Legislation

 SB176: Body Camera Requirements for Nevada Peace Officers

 Current Nevada law authorizes, rather than requires, certain peace officers to wear a portable recording device.
 Senate Bill 176: Requires the use of portable recording devices, aka body cameras, for certain peace officers, and provides for a technology update – approved by the governor on May 25, 2017!